-- Large initial capital
+- Large initial capital investment

 - Project study takes time away from facility workers

-- Not a very sexy solution
+- Not a very visible solution

 Upgrading multiple buildings at one time can lead to substantial carbon mitigation due to the large energy demand that a building’s HVAC system requires.